[FR]

 [EN]

 Mawena Yehouessi (b.
-1990) is a curator, academic and artist whose praxis and ethics embrace collage as a methodology for collective emancipatory strategies.
+1990) is a curator, researcher, and artist whose praxis and ethics embrace collage as a methodology for collective emancipation.
 After studies in Literature, Philosophy, Project Management, and Contemporary Dance, she founded the collective Black(s) to the Future in 2015, initiating a body of work at the intersection of art, research, and activism.
 Positioning herself as a “collisionist,” she explores the frictions and assemblages between disciplines, formats, and narratives.
-In 2024, she completed the first PhD in Arts at Villa Arson and Université Côte d’Azur with a dissertation titled Afrofuture Poiethics: Weaving Hustles at the Intersection of Collage and Curation.
+In 2024, she completed the first PhD in Artistic Research at Villa Arson and Université Côte d’Azur, with a dissertation titled Afrofuture Poiethics: Weaving Hustles at the Intersection of Collage and Curation.
+Since 2025, she has been teaching at the École nationale supérieure des Beaux-Arts de Lyon.
 She has curated institutional exhibitions and public programs at Bétonsalon, La Box, Villa Arson, Fondation Ricard, and Berghain/LAS, while engaging in diverse pedagogical activities across Europe and beyond, including at HEAD–Genève and ENSA Paris-Malaquais.
-Her first collective film(s), Sol in the Dark, premiered at the 72nd Berlinale (Forum Expanded) in 2022, and her visual work has been exhibited at Beursschouwburg, Triennale de Dunkerque, Tanzhaus Zürich, deSingel, and IAC—Villeurbanne/Rhône-Alpes.
-She has also translated several texts by Fred Moten into French, and her own writings have appeared in e-flux Architecture, A*Desk, Klima, and The Funambulist, as well as in various exhibition catalogs.
+Her first two collective films, Sol in the Dark and Joy Boy, premiered at the 72nd (2022) and 76th Berlinale (2026), respectively.
+Her visual work has been exhibited at Beursschouwburg, Triennale de Dunkerque, Tanzhaus Zürich, deSingel, and IAC—Villeurbanne/Rhône-Alpes.
+She has also translated several texts by Fred Moten into French, and her own writings have appeared in e-flux Architecture, ADesk*, Klima, The Funambulist, and various exhibition catalogs.

 « I am a curator, a researcher,